Tilbury: Transport and industry

+National Cycle Route 13 from London to Norfolk passes through the town.

 People and culture

 The Tilbury Band, dating from 1919, was among the leading brass bands in the UK.

-Notable people who have had some connection with Tilbury include: three football players, John Evans (1929–2004), who played for Liverpool, Tom Scannell (1925–1994),who played for Liverpool; Noel Betowski, artist, who was born there in 1952; Thomas Horrocks Openshaw (1856–1929), who was a consultant surgeon at Tilbury Hospital; and actor Adewale Akinnuoye-Agbaje whose childhood being raised there by foster parents is documented in the movie Farming.
+Notable people who have had some connection with Tilbury include: football players, John Evans (1929–2004), and Tom Scannell (1925–1994); Noel Betowski, artist, was born there in 1952; Thomas Horrocks Openshaw (1856–1929), a consultant surgeon at Tilbury Hospital; and actor Adewale Akinnuoye-Agbaje whose being raised there by foster parents is documented in the movie Farming.

 In the 2014 BBC series The Honourable Woman, the title character Nessa Stein is made Baroness of Tilbury in the first episode.

 Tilbury and its environs have been used in some television episodes.
 Tilbury Fort was used as a location for Sharpe's Regiment, starring Sean Bean.